Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Data and Parameter of Interest

 However, because $P^*$ includes unobserved potential outcomes, we cannot estimate \(\Psi^*(P^*)\) directly.
 Instead, we rely on identification strategies that allow us to express the causal parameter \(\Psi^*(P^*)\) in terms of the observed data distribution, thereby allowing us to make a practical estimation from the data we have.
-The assumptions needed for this are conditional ignorability: \( Y(a) \perp A | W \) for all \( a \) and positivity: $ 0< \frac{g_{\delta}(A|W)}{g(A|W)} <M $ with probability 1.
-With these assumptions, we can identify our causal parameter via the following statistical parameter $\Psi(P) = E_{P_\delta}[Y] = \int_{\mathbf{A}} \int_{W} \bar Q (\mathbf{a}, w) g_\delta(\mathbf{a}|w) \, p(w) \, d\mathbf{a} \, dw$.
+The assumptions needed for this are conditional ignorability: \( Y(a) \perp A | W \) for all \( a \) and positivity: $ 0< g_{\delta}(A|W) / g(A|W) <M $ with probability 1.
+With these assumptions, we can identify our causal parameter via the following statistical parameter:

 This captures the distribution of outcomes \( Y \) if we were to simply change the observed exposure \( \mathbf A \) by some amount $\boldsymbol{\delta}$, while keeping all other factors unchanged.
 Throughout, let $E_\delta[\cdot]$ abbreviate $E_{P_\delta}[\cdot]$.
 Note that despite being defined in terms of $P_\delta$, $\Psi(P)$ is indeed a function of $P$ because $P_\delta$ is defined in terms of $P$.
 Thus, upon invoking these assumptions,$\Psi^*(P^*) = \Psi(\mathcal O(P^*)) = \Psi(P)$.
 From now on, we focus on the target parameter $\Psi$ (defined on the observable distribution) and our observable estimand $\psi_0$ (the value $\Psi$ takes at our true, unknown distribution $P_0$).
 In practice, identifying causal effects requires thorough consideration of these assumptions.
 The conditional ignorability assumption, in particular, asserts that there are no unmeasured confounders influencing both the exposure and the outcome, which is a substantial claim, especially in observational data where mixed exposures are usually observed.
 The positivity assumption ensures that there is enough variability in our data to make meaningful causal inferences.
 When these assumptions are reasonable and satisfied, the statistical parameters derived from the observed data can be insightful proxies for the true causal parameters.
 Alternatively, the resulting quantities can be interpreted as pure statistical parameters of interest, a particular type of association of $A$ with $Y$ controlling for $W$, \cite{Van_der_Laan2006-ro}.
 In this way, we can interpret ``causal parameters '' as a variable importance measure.